 Put on cartoons

-If your car is equipped with a functional DVD player and even if you don’t allow your kids to watch too much TV or movies at home, consider bringing along a few favourite cartoons or kids movies.
+If your car is equipped with a functional DVD player and even if you don’t allow your kids to watch too much TV or movies at home, consider bringing along a few favorite cartoons or kids movies.
 This will keep your child busy plus he will enjoy the trip more – continuously watching monotonous scenery of sandy deserts passing by can become quite tiring

 If you are travelling at night, we strongly suggest that you put your kid in his sleeping clothes.
 It will not only make him comfortable, but also habitually prepare him for his nap.
 Even if it is a day trip, comfortable loose clothes will help your kid relax.